ericehanley/gke-ray-llm-workflows/README.md

 ## Set up

 ### Compute
-This [Anyscale Workspace](https://docs.anyscale.com/platform/workspaces/) automatically provisions and autoscales the compute your workloads need.
-If you're not on Anyscale, then you need to provision the appropriate compute (L4) for this tutorial.
+The infrastructure deployment can now be found in configs at **gke-configuration.sh**.
+You will then need to deploy the **raycluster-deploy.yaml** to the GKE cluster.

 <img src="https://raw.githubusercontent.com/anyscale/foundational-ray-app/refs/heads/main/images/compute.png" width=500>